TFong1/Cyclistic/README.md

 ### Chart #2:  Average Ride Length by Weekday

-Let's analyze the average bike trip length per weekday from August 2020 through July 2021.
-Below is the SQL statement used to create the visualization in Excel:
+Let's analyze the average bike trip length per weekday from August 2020 through July 2021 for casual and member riders.
+SQL statement used to create the visualization in Excel:

     SELECT * FROM (
         SELECT